exercism/v3/languages/csharp/exercises/concept/enums-advanced/.meta/design.md

 This exercise could benefit from having an [analyzer][analyzer] that can comment on:

 - Verify that the `Permission` enum is marked with the `[Flags]` attribute.
+- Suggest using `byte` as the enum's backing type if no backing type was explicitly specified.

 [analyzer]: https://github.com/exercism/csharp-analyzer
 [representer]: https://github.com/exercism/csharp-representer